dnth/DEIMKit/README.md

 ## Installation

 ### Using pip
-Install [torch](https://pytorch.org/get-started/locally/) and torchvision as a pre-requisite.

-## Installation

-### Using pip
-Install [torch](https://pytorch.org/get-started/locally/) and torchvision as a pre-requisite.
+If you're installing using pip, install [torch](https://pytorch.org/get-started/locally/) and torchvision as a pre-requisite.

 Next, install the package.
 Bleeding edge version